nginyc/big-tetris-player/README.md

 It is evaluated to clear 5459051.95 rows over 100 tries, with a peak of 25113599 rows in a game.

+#### Genetic Algorithm with Hill-Climbing (8 features)

+Configurations:

+- 8 features used (in order), normalized: column aggregate height, bumpiness, wells, blocks in field, edges touching the wall, mean height difference
+- Tournament selection with tournament size of 2, selection fraction of 0.8
+- Weighted crossover
+- Gaussian mutation with probability of 0.1 to mutate a single weight for only children in a generation
+- 10-attempt hill-climbing on the best individual in a generation
+- Fitness function is the average rows cleared over 10 20-row games

+Performance:

+In one of the runs, found the following best weights at generation 102:

+[-0.18058087213646176, -1.0, -0.9859493187639575, 0.15454976336975096, 0.009062094933315022, -0.4302022682880107, -0.2921079786301265, 0.008874001359701303]

+It is evaluated to clear 9318571.49 rows over 100 tries, with a peak of 48228450 rows in a game.

 ### Speed Optimisations

 We made certain optimisations in our code to speed up the search for, and evaluation of, a set of weights for the Tetris utility function to find the best one.
 So we don't need to wait forever to get our results.